 Inspect and operate each STS.

-In 2019, install STSs by March 1 in at least the first four operational units in the priority order (Table JDA-6).
-Additional units may be screened prior to April 1 if maintenance schedules allow.
 By April 1, install STSs in each intake slot of all operational units unless otherwise coordinated with the fish agencies and tribes.

 Inspect all gatewell orifices and orifice lighting systems.
-Clean and/or repair where necessary such that these systems are debris-free and operable on April 1, except in 2019 when this is in effect March 1 due to early JBS start.
+Clean and/or repair where necessary such that these systems are debris-free and operable on April 1.

 Check automatic control calibration/operation for the DSM tainter gate and other necessary sensors weekly.
 Recalibrate as necessary and report summaries of equipment recalibration in the weekly SMF operation monitoring reports.